10 things you should know about ISA transfers

 1. What is an ISA transfer?

-An ISA transfer is a process that lets you move money you’ve built up in your ISAs over previous tax years to a new provider and keep its tax-free benefits.
+An ISA transfer is a process that lets you move money you’ve built up in your ISAs over previous tax years to a new provider and keep its tax-efficient benefits.
 The good news is there’s no limit to the number of ISAs or Junior ISAs you can transfer between providers, and you can transfer them at any time.
-You can also choose to transfer the total value of an ISA or just a portion of it, although ISAs that you’ve opened or paid into in the current tax year must be transferred in full.
-However, from April 2024 you will be allowed to partially transfer ISA funds you’ve opened or paid in the current tax year.
+You can choose to transfer the total value of an ISA or just a portion of it, regardless of the tax year it was paid in.

 2. How do ISA transfers work?